brooklynrail/brooklynrail-platform/content/events/2021/11/the-artists-profile-archive.md

 ---
 title: "The Artists Profile Archive "
-deck: Featuring Sophie Chahinian, Alice Aycock, Arcmanoro Niles, and Ann C. Collins.
+deck: Featuring Sophie Chahinian, Alice Aycock, Arcmanoro Niles, and Ann C. Collins
-summary: "Founding producer and director of The Artist Profile Archive Sophie Chahinian and participating artists Alice Aycock, Arcmanoro Niles, and friends join Rail ArtSeen Editor Ann C. Collins for a conversation.
+summary: "Founding producer and director of The Artist Profile Archive Sophie Chahinian and participating artists Alice Aycock, Arcmanoro Niles, and friends join Rail contributor Ann C. Collins for a conversation.
 We conclude with a poetry reading. "
 people:
   - person: sophie-chahinian